 It’s cheaper to produce the milled logs in an even, consistent shape and this allows the log home manufacturer to hold down prices on their log cabin kits.
 The resulting cabins capture the bulk of the log home market.

 You can greatly influence the look and feel of your log home by your choice among the many log designs and shapes.

 One final detail to choose among log types is the method of joining the logs at the corners.
 The different corner styles change the look and also have an effect on the overall strength of the log cabin assembly.
 Here are the most commonly used log corner styles:

 One of the early decisions to be made as you contemplate your log cabin home design is choosing among the log styles, log shapes and corner configurations that are possible.
-Spend some time looking through log magazines and books, research other people’s opinions on the blogs and forums on-line and visit a log home show to get a proper feel for what you like and for what options suit your log home best.
+Spend some time looking through log magazines and books and visit a log home show to get a proper feel for what you like and for what options suit your log home best.